junfanz1/junfanz1.github.io/_pages/About Me.md

 In Rotman International Trading Competition, I ranked Top 10 Algorithmic Trader.
 I have honors including Outstanding Bachelor Thesis (Top 1%), Meritorious Winner in International Mathematical Contest in Modeling, Second Prize in Asia Supercomputing Challenge, and Top 10% in Citadel Datathon.

+## __Online Course & Reading Book Notes__

-I love self-learning.
-I have certificates from Triplebyte Certified Machine Learning Engineer, Coursera Deep Learning & NLP & GAN & Probabilistic Graphical Models Specializations, etc. More Coursera learning certificates are available on [LinkedIn](https://www.linkedin.com/in/junfan-zhu/) `Licences & Certificates`, with selected notes and remarks (written in Chinese) on [Douban](https://www.douban.com/people/junfanz/notes).
+I love MOOC self-learning and reading all kinds of books.
+I have certificates from Triplebyte Certified Machine Learning Engineer, Coursera Deep Learning & NLP & GAN & Probabilistic Graphical Models Specializations, etc. More Coursera learning certificates are available on [LinkedIn](https://www.linkedin.com/in/junfan-zhu/) `Licences & Certificates`,

+More selected Coursera course notes and remarks, as well as book excerpts and "Minutes of Humanities and Social Sciences Reading Club" blogs are available on [Douban](https://www.douban.com/people/junfanz/notes) (written in Chinese).

 ---